10 Best Physics YouTube Channels that Every Learner Must Subscribe

 For the Allure of Physics

-This is an unofficial channel that features recorded MIT OCW physics lectures by Dr. Walter Lewin, complete with subtitles and descriptions.
-Formerly hosted on the MIT OpenCourseWare YouTube channel, the videos were recently shifted to this channel, whose name is a wordplay on Dr. Lewin’s book For the Love of Physics.
-It is an independently operated channel that covers almost all areas of physics in great detail, especially electricity, magnetism, and classical mechanics.
+This is an unofficial channel that features recorded MIT OpenCourseWare physics lectures by the legendary Dr. Walter Lewin, complete with subtitles and detailed descriptions.
+Formerly hosted on the MIT OCW YouTube channel, the videos were shifted to this independently operated channel, whose name references Dr. Lewin’s book For the Love of Physics.

 Physics Explained